STEMTECH CORPORATION ANNOUNCES - GuruFocus.com

 MIRAMAR, FL, Aug.
-25, 2022 (GLOBE NEWSWIRE) -- Stemtech Corporation (“Stemtech”) ( STEK), an innovative nutraceutical company and a pioneer in the field of stem cell nutrition, today announced that it has sponsored ADVENT EXPO.
+29, 2022 (GLOBE NEWSWIRE) -- Stemtech Corporation (“Stemtech”) ( STEK), an innovative nutraceutical company and a pioneer in the field of stem cell nutrition, today announced that it has issued a Letter of Intent to acquire Life Factor Research, a scientific research and development company.

-Stemtech Corporation President and COO, John W. Meyer, says that “Stemtech Corporation is excited to become a sponsor of ADVENT EXPO as it has become a central meeting place and center for important social interactions.
-Advent Expo’s underlying technology enables consumers and large enterprises access to a virtual EXPO in the metaverse.
-Such a platform provides tremendous exposure for Stemtech to be introduced to so many people who are looking for anti-aging, all-natural plant-based stem cell nutrition products, as well as an income earning opportunity.”
-Henry Val of Advent Expo commented that “the Expo has millions of viewers all around the world who are seeking to find opportunities to make a connection where health and finances are key, for Stemtech we believe we can add More Sales+More Leads + Avatars that Talk Like A Real Person +More Team Members.”
+Stemtech Corporation President and Chief Operating Officer, John W. Meyer, said “the acquisition of Life Factor Research (LFR) provides Stemtech with an important in-house Research and Development Division which will provide all stem cell nutrition, other stem-ceuticals™, skin care and more cutting-edge ‘revolutionary’ stem cell products.
+This acquisition is made to position Stemtech at the very scientific forefront of advanced stem cell technology, developing more health-benefit products as well as expanding our Independent Business Partner base, enabling them to have a higher income earning opportunity.”

-About ADVENT GALAXY Inc. and its main product ADVENT EXPO: Expo is going to become a central meeting place and center for important social interactions between people of different backgrounds and age groups.
-Underlying technology allows for merchants, consumers, and large enterprises to be replaced by a virtual EXPO in the metaverse.
-EXPO will cater to B2C+B2B+B2E= B2X, or simply stated B2All.
-Entertainment zones, meeting and interacting with your friends at a coffee shop in real time is the future.
-Conducting business in co-working spaces without leaving one’s house is the future.
+Charles S. Arnold, Stemtech Corporation Chairman and CEO stated that “with the addition of LFR to the Stemtech family of global companies, we will be able to develop more new health benefit products to provide improved quality of life, anti-aging and longevity products for our Independent Business Partners and numerous international customers.”
+In addition, “having LFR with their extensive expertise in new technologies enables Stemtech to bring more sophisticated products to market at a faster pace, which will spur the expansion we project.
+The stem cell industry on the whole is reporting tremendous growth prospects with substantial investments in stem pharma, stem cell therapy and stem cell nutrition.
+As Stemtech pioneered stem cell nutrition, so now is our time to accelerate further into the future, and this acquisition gives us the best research team to do so”.

 About Stemtech Corporation